rvigil24/live-coding-express/README.md

 # live-coding-express
-This is a Live Coding built with React and Express
+This is a Live Coding built with HBS and Express